 Voluntary Adoption Agencies

 There are two voluntary adoption agencies based in Edinburgh: St Andrew’s Children’s Society and Scottish Adoption.
-In Glasgow there is the long established voluntary agency of St Margaret’s Children and Family Care Society.
-Barnardo’s adoption service operates across Scotland.
+The two voluntary adoption agencies based in Glasgow are St Margaret’s Children and Family Care Society and Barnardos.

 As voluntary agencies do not have the statutory responsibility for children, they will normally be keen from the beginning to help you find out about children who could be placed with you from any local authority.
 They are likely to have encouraged you to think widely about the children you could consider as local authorities will usually look further afield for families if they don’t have suitable adopters already available themselves.